thedougler604/mail_eater/README.md

 to setup postfix to send all your mail to the mail eater,

+1) Post Fix Stuff

-1) Add the following to the very end of /etc/postfix/main.cf
+	a) Add the following to the very end of /etc/postfix/main.cf

 		default_transport = file_route

-2) Add the following to the very end of /etc/postfix/master.cf
+	b) Add the following to the very end of /etc/postfix/master.cf

 		file_route unix  -       n       n       -       -       pipe user=$user argv=$path

 		Where $user is the value of whoami on the command line and $path is the path to the mail_eater.php function.
 		For me
 		$user = dougmclean
 		$path = /Users/dougmclean/Dropbox/www/mail_eater/mail_eater.php

+	c) run the command $sudo postfix reload

 3) PHP needs to have mailparse enabled